-During the year ended 31 December 2023, sales to the Group's five largest customers accounted for approximately 62.2% of the Group's total sales for the year (of which sales to the Group's largest customer accounted for approximately 32.7%).
+During the year ended 31 December 2024, sales to the Group's five largest customers accounted for approximately 64.1% of the Group's total sales for the year (of which sales to the Group's largest customer accounted for approximately 36.4%).
 Purchases from the Group's five largest suppliers accounted for less than 30% of the Group's total purchases for the year.

-During the year ended 31 December 2023, Mr. Kenneth LO (Chairman and an Executive Director) was interested in 0.004% of equity interest (i.e. 4,000 shares) in one of the Group's five largest customers, Fast Retailing Co., Ltd..
-Save as disclosed above, none of the Directors nor any of their close associates nor any shareholder (which to the knowledge of the Directors own more than 5% of the number of issued shares of the Company) had any interest in any of the Group's five largest customers at 31 December 2023.
+During the year ended 31 December 2024, each of Mr. Kenneth LO (Chairman and an Executive Director) and Mrs. Yvonne LO (Vice Chairman and an Executive Director) was deemed to be indirectly interested in 0.003% of equity interest (i.e. 11,000 shares) in one of the Group's five largest customers, Fast Retailing Co., Ltd..
+Save as disclosed above, none of the Directors nor any of their close associates nor any shareholder (which to the knowledge of the Directors own more than 5% of the number of issued shares (excluding treasury shares) of the Company) had any interest in any of the Group's five largest customers at 31 December 2024.